 Water Heater.
-Drain (see water heater draining in APPLIANCE SECTION).
+Drain the water heater (see water heater draining in APPLIANCE SECTION).
 Although about two quarts of water will remain after the heater has been drained, there is ample room for expansion if it freezes.
-Add antifreeze to the water heater tank by opening a hot water faucet.
-When antifreeze appears at the spout, close the faucet.

 Water Tank.
 Drain by switching the water pump on and opening all faucets.
 Open the tank's drain valve.
 Open all hot and cold water line drain valves.
 When the tank is empty, close all faucets and drain valves.
 Water Pump.
 The water pump should be drained when the water tank and water lines have been drained.
 Remove the outlet hose from the pump.
 Turn pump on, allowing it to pump out any remaining water, usually about a cupful.
 Use a towel or other cloth to catch this water.
 You can re-attach the outlet hose now or later.